Oriaooo/awesome-rna-3d-structure-prediction-models/README.md

 </br>

 Predicting the **3D structure** of **RNA molecules** is a challenging task due to limited training data and RNA specificities, but could lead to a better understanding of its functions and to the creation of new therapeutics.
 This repository aims to maintain a curated list of **awesome deep learning methods** to predict RNA 3D structure.

+Note that we do not include scoring functions or inverse folding methods, which are seen as a different topics.

 <pre>⭐ Don't hesitate to open an issue or submit a pull request if you would like to add a paper or resource!</pre>